rudisiona/intro-to-markdown-lab/TOUCHTERMINAL.md

 /Users/your-user
 ```

-`cd` -> this command, along with a directory of your choosing, will switch into that directory.
+`cd` -> This command, along with a directory of your choosing, will switch into that directory.

 **Example:**
 ```